 Tennessee Smoky Mountain Cabin Trip

 Hello fellow bloggers, I hope you all had a happy new start to the new year.
 As for me, these past months have been hectic.
-2018 was a rough year.
-A lot of things had happened so I’ll just move onto the positives.
+2018 was a bizarre year.
+A lot of things had happened but things are starting to look better.

 This past November to December, I’ve been staying with my sister in South Carolina.
 Her family move there earlier last year.
 It was nice to be able to get to spend as much time as I did with my sister and my nieces.